MLReef/mlreef/docs/content/5-early_access_guide.md

 MLReef is a [MLOps](https://en.wikipedia.org/wiki/MLOps) platform for the entire Machine Learning lifecycle.
 It is based on four major pillars:

-*  **Access**: Gain access to community based ML content, from data operations to models.
+*  **Access**: Gain access to community based ML content, from data operations to Algorithm.
 *  **Efficiency**: Fast iteration, clear and structured workflow with full flexibility.
 *  **Reproducibility**: Gain confidence and ownership through full transparency in each step.
 *  **Collaboration**: Promoting collaboration within a team and beyond the entire MLReef community.